Gael Linn Cup 1980

-Agnes Hourigan wrote in the Irish Press: Although Leinster had a wealth of talent from Dublin, Kilkenny and Wexford, the Munster side, made up aomost completely of players from Cork, the All-Ireland champions, seemed to combine better as a team.
+Agnes Hourigan, president of the Camogie Association, wrote in the Irish Press: Although Leinster had a wealth of talent from Dublin, Kilkenny and Wexford, the Munster side, made up aomost completely of players from Cork, the All-Ireland champions, seemed to combine better as a team.

 Gael Linn Trophy

 In the trophy final Leinster defeated Connacht 10–7 to 0–1 at Castlebar while Munster defeateded Ulster 7–13 to 1–5 at Roscrea.
 Munster then won the final against Leinster at St John's Park by 1–9 to 3–2.